mqtt-smarthome/mqtt-smarthome/README.md

 ### Additional topics ###

-Each interface should maintain a topic
+Each interface should maintain a topic (in the same JSON message format as all other topics)

     toplevelname/connected